Mick Foley: Sporadic appearances, SmackDown color commentator and second departure (2007–2008)

-Total Nonstop Action Wrestling (2008–2011)
+Total Nonstop Action Wrestling / Impact Wrestling (2008–2011, 2020)

 Championship reigns (2008–2009)

 On September 3, 2008, Foley's agency, Gillespie Talent, issued a press release that stated Foley had signed a short-term deal with Total Nonstop Action Wrestling (TNA).
 Foley claimed in the statement to be "very excited about the specifics of this agreement and the potential it holds".
 Foley made his TNA debut on September 5, at a TNA house show giving a short speech about how he loved the product, in which he also belittled WWE.
-The official TNA Wrestling website featured an image of a smiley face with a variation of Foley's catchphrase, "Have a nice day!" (and, before No Surrender, "Have a nice Sunday!").
+The official TNA Wrestling website featured an image of a smiley face with a variation of Foley's catchphrase, "Have a nice day!" (and, before No Surrender on September 14, "Have a nice Sunday!").

-On the September 18, 2008 edition of Impact!, Foley made his first televised appearance for TNA, where Jeff Jarrett introduced him to the audience on the arena's video wall.
+On the September 18 edition of Impact!, Foley made his first televised appearance for TNA, where Jeff Jarrett introduced him to the audience on the arena's video wall.
 Two weeks later, Foley made his full television debut in a promo making comments about the WWE roster, Vince McMahon and Kurt Angle.
-At Bound for Glory IV, he was the special guest enforcer for Jarrett and Angle's match.
+At Bound for Glory IV on October 12, he was the special guest enforcer for Jarrett and Angle's match.
 Later, on Impact!, Foley said goodbye, but was then approached by Jeff Jarrett with a new offer; he later indicated that they had come to terms on a new contract and would make a major announcement the next week.
 On the October 23 episode of Impact!, Foley announced that he was now co-owner of TNA along with Jarrett, just after Kurt Angle headbutted him.